Qarj/WebImblaze/MANUAL.md

 `perl wi.pl mytests.test`

-If no filename is passed from the command line, it will look in config.xml for a `teststepfile` declaration.
+If no filename is passed from the command-line, it will look in config.xml for a `teststepfile` declaration.
 If none of these are found, the engine will stop and give you an error.

-Note: If you pass a test step filename from the command line and also have a teststepfile declaration in your config file, the file specified in the config file will not be processed (but all other config options are still used).
+Note: If you pass a test step filename from the command-line and also have a teststepfile declaration in your config file, the file specified in the config file will not be processed (but all other config options are still used).

 <br />

-#### More Examples of Command Line Usage
+#### More Examples of Command-line Usage

-Here are some examples to illustrate using wi.pl from the command line:
+Here are some examples to illustrate using wi.pl from the command-line:

 1. Launching wi.pl using the default config file and test step file: